SFULibrary/islandora_rest_ingester/README.md

 The ingest command should omit the `--namespace` option.
 For example, the following command will ingest the three objects in the above sample directory and assign each the PID encoded in the object-level directory:

 `php ingest.php -l mylog.log -e http://localhost:8000/islandora/rest/v1 -m islandora:sp_basic_image -p test:collection -o admin -u admin -t admin pidsample`

+Note that the restored object's owner, label, and state are assigned like they are for any other ingested object.
+However, if a 'foxml.xml' file is present in the object's input directory (like in the 'bar:1' object above), the owner, label, and state are taken from it.

 ### The log file